maureento8888/got-reel/README.md

 # Game of Thrones Character Reel

-Hey!
-Thanks for visiting this project!
-I built this project to test my understanding of using and working with APIs, Nuxt.js, dynamic pages, and handling dynamic data.
+I built this project to test my understanding of using and working with APIs, Nuxt.js, pagination, component-naming conventions, and handling dynamic data.

 Tech stack: